poseidon/matchbox/Documentation/bootcfg.md

       }
     }

-While `/var/lib/bootcfg/groups/proxy.json` is the default machine group, since it has no selectors.
+Meanwhile, `/var/lib/bootcfg/groups/proxy.json` acts as the default machine group since it has no selectors.

     {
       "name": "etcd-proxy",